rethinkdb/horizon-docs/install.md

     cd ../cli
     npm link

 This will make the `hz` tool available globally, but will link it to your local copy of Horizon.
+When you update your copy of the Horizon repository, you'll need to run these commands again if the Horizon dependencies have been altered.

 **Now, go on to the [Quickstart][q]!**